sogonsec/blades-claws-fangs-c2/Milestones.md

 # Core - Server
-- Add sockets for services and tie into libevent
+- Handle creation of sockets for services and tie into libevent
 - Support plugins, even if simply using glib for it now via gmodule
 - Create a generic command protocol and library, that other services and agents conform to (data transfer, commands, info, etc)
-- Support SMTP service
+- Support the SMTP service
-- Support DNS service
+- Support the DNS service
-- Support HTTP service
+- Support the HTTP service
-- Support ICMP service
+- Support the ICMP service
 - Add data encryption, compression, and obfuscation support
 - Add multi-user authentication and tokens support (even if there's only one user)